FGMEMBERS/B-1B/readme-bone.txt

 - ws 15 degrees
 - use 1/2 flaps, approach speed is about 210-230 knots
 - on short final use full flaps, speed 170-180 knots
-- touchdown speed is <180 knots with full fuel load, or 145 nearly empty
+- touchdown speed is ~180 knots with full fuel load, or 145 nearly empty
 - on touchdown apply full spoilers, decelerate to 130 knots then
-- apply brakes to full stop and use elevator as speedbrake (pull stick)
+- apply brakes to full stop and use elevator as speedbrake when below 90 knots (pull stick)

 Flight performance (especially TO/Landing) heavily depends on aircraft weight!